project-chip/connectedhomeip/examples/chef/README.md

 ## Building a Sample Application

-Run `chef.sh -h` to see the available commands
+Run `chef.py -h` to see the available commands

 ## Building your first sample

 1. Make sure you have the toolchain installed for your desired target
-2. Update your SoC SDK paths on `chef_config.sh` and flip the `configured` variable to True
+2. Update your SoC SDK paths on `chef_config.py` and flip the `configured` variable to True
-3. Run `$ chef.sh -u` to update zap and the toolchain (on selected platforms)
+3. Run `$ chef.py -u` to update zap and the toolchain (on selected platforms)
-4. Run `$ chef.sh -gzbf -t <platform> -d lighting`.
+4. Run `$ chef.py -gzbf -t <platform> -d lighting`.
 This command will run the ZAP GUI opening the `devices/lighting.zap` file and will allow editing.
 It will then generate the zap artifacts, place them on the `zap-generated` folder, run a build and flash the binary in your target

 ## Creating a new device type in your device library

-1. Run `$ chef.sh -g -d <device>` to open in the ZAP GUI a device to be used as a starting point.
+1. Run `$ chef.py -g -d <device>` to open in the ZAP GUI a device to be used as a starting point.
 2. Edit your cluster configurations
 3. Click on `Save As` and save the file with the name of your new device type into the `devices` folder.
 This device is now available for the script.
-See `chef.sh -h` for a list of devices available.
+See `chef.py -h` for a list of devices available.